 While uniformity among the colleges has never been sought and each college has developed its own particular interests and character, all seek to foster fellowship among their members and a mature sense of honor, responsibility, and sound judgment.

 Each undergraduate, upon acceptance by the university, is designated a member of one of the colleges.
 Two students entering Rice for the first time may request assignment to the same college, but they may not designate which college.
-New students also may request membership in the same college as a close relative.
+New students also may request membership in the same college as an immediate family member (mother, father, sister, or brother).
 Except for these cases, students have no individual choice of college.